An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings

 \section{Related Work}

 In this section, we discuss several related lines of work in the literature.

-\emph{Random kernel matrices}: As one of the earlier studies on the spectrum of random kernel matrices, \citet{koltchinskii2000RandomMatrix} considered a setting where the data vectors $\set{\vx_i}$ are sampled from a fixed manifold in $\R^d$.
-They showed that, when $n \to \infty$ with $d$ fixed, the spectrum of the kernel matrix converges to that of an integral operator on the manifold.
-The high-dimensional setting, where $n, d \to \infty$ with $n/d \to \ratio \in (0, \infty)$, was first studied by \citet{elkaroui2010spectrumkernel}.
-That work considered a scaling where the matrix elements $A_{ij}$ are $f(\vx_i\tran \vx_j)$.
-When the data vectors $\set{\vx_i}$ are sampled independently from $\unifsp$, the typical size of $\vx_i\tran\vx_j$ is $\mathcal{O}(1/\sqrt{d})$ for $i \neq j$.
-Consequently, the kernel matrix only depends on the properties of the kernel function $f(x)$ in a local neighborhood near $x = 0$.
-Indeed, \citet{elkaroui2010spectrumkernel} showed that, under mild local smoothness assumption on $f(x)$, the kernel matrix is asymptotically equivalent to a simpler matrix obtained via a first-order Taylor expansion.
-Our work, as well as the work of \cite{cheng2013SpectrumRandom}, considers a different scaling: the presence of the $\sqrt{d}$ factor in \eref{A_f} means that the kernel function $f_d$ is applied to values of size $\mathcal{O}(1)$ rather than $\mathcal{O}(1/\sqrt{d})$.
+\emph{Random kernel matrices}: Among the earlier studies on the spectrum of random kernel matrices, \citet{koltchinskii2000RandomMatrix} considered a setting where the data vectors $\set{\vx_i}$ are sampled from a fixed manifold in $\R^d$.
+They demonstrated that, when $n \to \infty$ with $d$ fixed, the spectrum of the kernel matrix converges to that of an integral operator on the manifold.
+The high-dimensional setting, where $n, d \to \infty$ with $n/d \to \ratio \in (0, \infty)$, was first investigated by \citet{elkaroui2010spectrumkernel}.
+This work examined a scaling in which the matrix elements $A_{ij}$ are $f(\vx_i\tran \vx_j)$.
+When the data vectors $\set{\vx_i}$ are independently sampled from $\unifsp$, the typical size of $\vx_i\tran\vx_j$ is $\mathcal{O}(1/\sqrt{d})$ for $i \neq j$.
+As a result, the kernel matrix only depends on the properties of the kernel function $f(x)$ in a local neighborhood near $x = 0$.
+Indeed, \citet{elkaroui2010spectrumkernel} showed that, under mild local smoothness assumptions on $f(x)$, the kernel matrix is asymptotically equivalent to a simpler matrix obtained via a first-order Taylor expansion.
+Our work, as well as that of \cite{cheng2013SpectrumRandom}, considers a different scaling: the presence of the $\sqrt{d}$ factor in \eref{A_f} means that the kernel function $f_d$ is applied to values of size $\mathcal{O}(1)$ rather than $\mathcal{O}(1/\sqrt{d})$.
 Consequently, the spectrum of the matrix in \eref{A_f} depends on the global properties of the kernel function.